-- MHS reused materials whenever possible, including granite steps, marble walls, and in the original bathrooms the Vitrolite panels. - Original terrazzo floors were restored.

-When it was not feasible to reuse materials. - When it was not feasible to reuse materials, MHS purchased materials that had been recycled, sourced locally, and/or were from a certified responsible source. - Materials were recycled, and a local hauler was used to dispose of waste generated.
+- MHS reused materials whenever possible, including granite steps, marble walls, and in the original bathrooms the Vitrolite panels. - Original terrazzo floors were restored. · When it was not feasible to reuse materials, MHS purchased - Materials were recycled, and a local hauler was used to materials that had been recycled, sourced locally, and/or